• Skip to primary navigation

 Frozen Coleslow

 Did you know that coleslaw can be frozen?
 I did not till a reader mentioned it.
 I did some more reading on it and tried it myself.
-And sure enough, it freezes very well.
+And sure enough, it freezes well.ย

-Put the ready-made coleslaw in portions as much as you want to use at once into a freezer bag or container and freeze.
+Fill the ready-made coleslaw in portions you plan to use at once into a freezer bag or container, then freeze.
 My trial was after it was in the fridge overnight.
-However, freezing right away would probably work even better.
+However, freezing immediately works even better.ย

-To use take out of the freezer and let thaw slowly in the fridge.
-It tastes fresh, maybe a bit softer in texture.
+To use, take it out of the freezer and let it thaw slowly in the fridge.
+It tastes fresh, perhaps slightly softer in texture.ย

-If you have a tip you want to share, we would love to hear from you in the comment below.
+If you have a tip you want to share, we would love to hear from you in the comments below.ย

 More Recipes You Might Enjoy: